-Authorities have collected climate-related data for various objectives.
-These include but are not limited to:
+Authorities have collected climate-related data for various objectives, depending on the scope of their mandate.
+These objectives include but are not limited to:

-- Microprudential objectives (e.g. to assess firm-specific strategy and risks (such as viability of firms' business models, exposure quantification, impact of scenario analysis and stress testing, capital adequacy assessments)). - Macroprudential objectives (e.g. to assess sector level or financial system level risks (such as monitoring of vulnerabilities and their implications to financial stability, sector or jurisdiction level scenario analysis and stress testing)). - Macroeconomic objectives (e.g. to assess the impact on economic growth, productivity, inflation, structural implications or other macroeconomic aspects).
+- Microprudential objectives (e.g. to assess firm-specific strategy and risks (such as viability of firms' business models, exposure quantification, impact of scenario analysis and stress testing, capital adequacy assessments)). - Investor protection or market integrity purposes (e.g. enable investors to better assess and compare climate-related factors associated with different investments, and to reduce the risk of greenwashing). - Macroprudential objectives (e.g. to assess sector level or financial system level risks (such as monitoring of vulnerabilities and their implications to financial stability, sector or jurisdiction level scenario analysis and stress testing)). - Macroeconomic objectives (e.g. to assess the impact on economic growth, productivity, inflation, structural implications or other macroeconomic aspects).